Are There Advantages In Yoga For Pregnant Women

 Fatigue, weight gain, mood swings, tenderness, swelling, cravings, constipation, cramps, headaches.
 Pregnancy can really get you down.
 However, many women are turning to yoga for the duration of their pregnancies to alleviate many of the unfortunate symptoms, for keeping excess weight off during those trying months and to provide their babies with the healthiest possible start.

-It may surprise you to learn that Yoga dates back to 3300-1700 B.C.E. and has long been a practice of Buddhists, Hindus and other Eastern religions.
+It may surprise you to learn that Yoga dates back to 3300-1700 B.C.E.
 But what should not be surprising the tremendous benefits that this form of exercise and meditation can bring to your life.
 Working professionals, students, home-makers and the retired alike are finding how wonderful they feel after participating.
-The sense of calm that prevails as well as the satisfaction of muscles well worked all make Yoga the perfect blend of philosophy, religion and exercise.
+The sense of calm that prevails as well as the satisfaction of muscles well worked all make Yoga the perfect blend of philosophy, religion, and exercise.
 Even if you do not practice the spiritual aspects of this ancient practice, you can still benefit.